 In America during the early 20th century, the Standard Poodle was bred down to create the Miniature and the Toy Poodles.
 The reason to breed “smallness” into the dog was so that they were able to enjoy city, living in spaces that weren’t as big.

 Today, the miniature and toy variations make some of the best apartment dogs.
 No matter the size of the Poodle, they’re a great all-rounder and it’s clear to see why so many people choose this dog breed as their loyal companion.

 Poodles are just like any other dog breeds today.
 They’re one of the best family dogs and companions because of their charming, elegant personalities and favorable temperaments.

 According to Cesar Millan, Poodles are one of the top 10 best dog breeds for families.
 He did mention that Miniature and Toy Poodles may be a little too high-strung for families with children.
 Standard Poodles, on the other hand, are perfect playmates for kids.

 It also doesn’t hurt that they’re some of the smartest dogs ever.
 As a matter of fact, they’re only second to the Border Collie in terms of obedience and working intelligence.

 But never raise a Poodle because they’re “smart.”
 Instead, pick a dog breed that matches your personality and your needs.
 All dogs are intelligent enough for most families.

-As originally bred to be hunting and retrieving dogs, Poodles still retain their active lifestyles.
-Make sure you give them plenty of physical activity for stimulation.
+As they were originally bred to be hunting and retrieving dogs, Poodles still retain the active lifestyles that they once had.
+If you want to raise a Poodle, make sure you give them plenty of physical activity for stimulation.

-If you’re an active person or part of an active family, these dogs are perfect for you.
-Give these amazing dogs a try and you won’t regret it.
+We highly recommend Poodles, of all sizes, for an active person or those part of an active family.
+These dogs will be perfect for you.
+Give these amazing water retrievers a try and I’m sure you won’t regret it.

 Posts you may like: